MattCCS/MutualTLS/README.md

 3) Add identity --> hostname or IP (e.g. 10.0.1.7)
     By now, Safari will use it
     By now, Opera will use it
+4) To install onto an iPhone:
+    1) `python -m http.server` to host the .p12 file
+    2) On iOS, navigate to temporary server and click .p12 file
+    3) Follow steps to install, providing .p12 file Export Password when prompted

 Utilities:
 ```bash